OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Introduction

-On the networking side, \sys is further equipped with \fabric, a dedicated network fabric tailored to the spatiotemporal dynamics of disaggregated RL. \fabric partitions training and generation resources into distinct Points-of-Delivery (PoDs) and dynamically reallocates bisection bandwidth between them based on real-time communication patterns.
+On the networking side, \sys employs \fabric, a hybrid network fabric tailored to the spatiotemporal dynamics of disaggregated RL. \fabric partitions training and generation resources into distinct Points-of-Delivery (PoDs) and dynamically reallocates bandwidth based on real-time communication patterns.
 Its hierarchical hybrid optical-electrical design comprises three layers: (i) intra-PoD fabrics using electronic Top-of-Rack switches and OCS-based aggregation, and (ii) an OCS-based core layer interconnecting PoDs.
 For training PoDs, \fabric configures high-bandwidth topologies to support intensive collective operations that alternate with model layers (e.g., expert parallelism for MoE and context parallelism for Attention) and training phases (forward, backward and gradient synchronization).
 For generation PoDs, it optimizes for unique bipartite or localized communication patterns.
-During model synchronization, \fabric dynamically reconfigures both the core and aggregation layers to construct high-bandwidth multicast-style trees spanning all PoDs.
-This creates dedicated optical "express lanes" for efficient weight dissemination.
-Crucially, communication idle time varies across these stages, so \fabric adapts its reconfiguration granularity accordingly---reconfiguring during these idle windows to adjust bandwidth and topology, avoiding contention and static-fabric inefficiencies while delivering near-optimal performance across diverse disaggregated RL workloads.
+During model synchronization, \fabric temporarily reconfigures the aggregation and core OCS layers to instantiate a two-level, tree-style dissemination overlay from training PoDs to generation PoDs.
+Crucially, the available slack for hiding circuit reconfiguration overhead varies across stages. \fabric adapts its reconfiguration granularity---reconfiguring when slack permits and avoiding the critical path otherwise---to deliver consistently high performance.

-To evaluate \sys, we run experiments on a physical testbed with 48 NVIDIA H800 GPUs and develop {RLSim}, a high-fidelity simulator for large-scale studies.
-On the testbed, \sys improves end-to-end training throughput by up to 1.40$\times$ over existing schemes.
-At scale, simulations show that \sys's network fabric (\fabric) achieves performance comparable to an ideal non-blocking Fat-Tree while improving cost-efficiency by 2.2$\times$--3.1$\times$.
-Moreover, \fabric outperforms prior optical fabrics (e.g., TopoOpt~\cite{wang2023topoopt}) because existing designs are largely training-centric and scale-limited, resulting in poor alignment with RL's stage-dependent traffic and bursty synchronization; \fabric therefore achieves a better performance--cost Pareto frontier.
+To evaluate \sys, we conduct experiments on a 64-GPU NVIDIA H800 testbed and build RLSim, a high-fidelity simulator for large-scale studies.
+On the testbed, \sys improves end-to-end training throughput by up to 1.42$\times$ over existing schemes.
+At scale, simulations show that \fabric matches the performance of an ideal non-blocking Fat-tree while improving cost-efficiency by 1.53$\times$--2.06$\times$.
+Moreover, \fabric outperforms prior optical designs~\cite{wang2023topoopt,liao25mixnet} and achieves a better performance-cost Pareto frontier.